wwmoraes/site/content/posts/are-you-a-devops-engineer/index.md

 In such a scenario the linting is *automatic*, and the integration itself is manual.
 We'd have an *automated* integration if a merge happened after a successful lint run with no issues found.

 Before the four-eyes-principle priests start throwing rocks at me, mind you that this is a simplistic example to illustrate my argument.
-Certainly we'd need testing, checking the author against an authorized group and other more sophisticated checks like security and secret scanning to securely automate such flow.
+Certainly, we'd need testing, checking the author against an authorized group and other more sophisticated checks like security and secret scanning to securely automate such flow.

 ![http://reactiongifs.com/?p=24159](http://www.reactiongifs.com/r/jj.gif)

 ## The DevOps role

 If DevOps is knowledge and best practices, then the role means people that follow those, as you'd expect.
 The catch is how broad the term is: again, it acts as a double-edged sword here.
-It's not clear what's the exact set soft and hard skills nor the technologies a DevOps must know; instead, each company/industry has its wishlist printed on a DevOps-themed page.
+It's not clear what's the exact set of soft and hard skills nor the technologies a DevOps must know; instead, each company/industry has its wishlist printed on a DevOps-themed page.

 Aside from the technology stack, which is arguably subjective, one expects the required soft and hard skills to remain.
 For instance, the need for an engineer with programming and architecture experience should be consistent.
-Its not.
+It's not.

 ![http://reactiongifs.com/?p=21184](http://www.reactiongifs.com/r/W28tx6T.gif)

 ### Expectation

-As a software engineer joining a position that mentions DevOps and automations, I expect a company looking for ways to, well, *automate*.
+As a software engineer joining a position that mentions DevOps and automation, I expect a company looking for ways to, well, *automate*.
 That means investment into proper architecture and software development to handle certain domains within the business.
 This also leads to connecting those solutions in a way that certain decisions do not require human intervention.

 Those automations in turn would allow improving processes, or free up time to focus on other processes.
 Maintenance and operations then would derive from business rule changes and fine-tuning decisions the automation has to make.

-Is there margin for over-engineering here?
+Is there a margin for over-engineering here?
 Yes, there's always.
 The point is to solve a problem *without* creating another (dozen) one(s).
 And trust me, a pipeline that calls another pipeline that uses a CLI to trigger an API to do Odin knows what is *far* from the word stable, let alone testable.
 Yet some people prefer to deal with shell script quote shenanigans than to code in a properly typed and structured language.
 Beats me why.

 ![http://reactiongifs.com/?p=18567](http://www.reactiongifs.com/r/but-why.gif)

 ### Reality

 What happens when you focus on gluing together dozens of scripts, CLIs and raw HTTP calls together?
-You risk to lose the why and numb yourself on how to best tackle the problem.
+You risk losing the why and numb yourself on how to best tackle the problem.
 You may even forget about how the big picture performs.
 Flagship solutions become the target, not the means to an end.

 This means classic system administrators and operators are at home: this kind of specialized professional knows the in and out of specific solutions or vendor suites in the market.
 They can - and trust me, they will - get you onboard on all sorts of tools.